-A Sangria with fruit, liquors, warm spiced simple syrup and herbs makes for a perfect winter cocktail.
+A Winter Sangria Cocktail, with fruit, liquors, warm spiced simple syrup and herbs makes for a perfect winter cocktail sip.
 Every type of wine or champagne is fair game for a great sangria recipe.

-A dark red sangria lends itself to heavy spice mixes to flavor the simple syrup, with fruits that best compliment the liquors chosen to add.
+A dark red winter sangria lends itself to warm winter spices to flavor the simple syrup, with fruits that best compliment the liquors chosen to add.

 An apple brandy makes a great addition to a dark red wine.
 Add a splash of apple cider simmered with cinnamon, cloves and orange rinds, and you’ve got the perfect fruit sangria for the winter months and holiday occasions.